Privacy & Cookies policy

 You have the right to lodge a complaint with a supervisory authority in accordance with Article 13, paragraph 2 (d), GDPR, and Article 14, paragraph 2 (e), GDPR. – If we are unable to deal with your complaint in a satisfactory manner, you have the right to complain to a relevant supervisory authority such as:

-The information Commission Office; Wycliffe House, Water Lane Wilmslow, SK9 5AF or call: 0303 123 1113 or online at: www.ico.org.uk/concerns/ and the Advertising Standards Authority at www.asa.org.uk/make-a-complaint.html
+• The Information Commission Office (ICO): Wycliffe House, Water Lane Wilmslow, SK9 5AF, or call 0303 123 1113 or online at www.ico.org.uk/make-a-complaint

 We welcome any queries, comments or requests you may have regarding this Privacy Policy and any other relevant policies.
-Please do not hesitate to contact us.